jacopovalanzano/php-session/README.md

 Standard functions like `session_destroy()` and `session_write_close()` will still work but will only affect the default driver.

-You can use your webserver to set the cookie "Parted" attribute where necessary.
+You can use your web server to set the "Parted" cookie attribute where necessary, also my repository https://github.com/jacopovalanzano/php-http can be used to set custom cookie attributes like "Parted" via PHP.

 ## Using the session handler